Speed breeding technologies for UK broadleaved trees

 - Compare how genes behave differently in trees grown with speed breeding methods compared to control conditions in all three species.
 By doing this over time, a better understanding of the genetic changes that help trees to flower faster will be gained.

-- Test a diverse population of ash trees from across the country will be collected to see if there are genetic differences that make ash more or less responsive to speed breeding.
+- A diverse population of ash trees from across the country will be collected to see if there are genetic differences that make ash more or less responsive to speed breeding.

 Expected outcomes